atar-axis/xpadneo/docs/README.md

 ## Further information

+Please abstain from merging/pushing the driver (or parts of it) to the official kernel.
+I will do so as soon as I consider it ready and stable enough.
+Thank you!

 For further information, like instructions for troubleshooting, please visit the GitHub Page https://atar-axis.github.io/xpadneo/ which is generated automatically from the input of the `/docs` folder.